IBMDataScience/SparkSummitDemo/README.md

  >  <img src="https://github.com/IBMDataScience/wow-lab-to-production/blob/master/images/create-new-project.png?raw=true" />

 3. Type a name for your project.
 For instance, "DSX Lab".
 A Spark service and an object storage will be automatically selected as well as a container with a default name.
 A container is a directory on the object storage.
 Click on Create.

- > You are now in your new project where you can create notebooks and data assets as well as add collaborators.

  >  <img src="https://github.com/IBMDataScience/wow-lab-to-production/blob/master/images/create-project.png?raw=true" width="512" height="499" />